Meet our awesome team!

 Laraine is a Licensed Clinical Social Worker (LCSW) in private practice.
 Laraine is certified in EMDR (Eye Movement Desensitization Reprocessing) and an Approved Consultant in EMDR.
 Throughout her career, she has designed and led several comprehensive group programs including partner relationship programs, women support groups, grief workshops, leadership workshops, social skills training for children and parenting classes.

-True brings valuable knowledge and insight to the Rx Ballroom board as a medical physician with over 30 years of training and experience.
-She currently serves as the Medical Director of the Emergency Department and Vice Chief-of-Staff at the Garden Grove Hospital and Medical Center in Garden Grove, CA.
+True brings valuable knowledge and insight to the Rx Ballroom board as a medical physician with over 30 years of training and experience in the hospital.
+She currently serves as the Medical Director of the Emergency Department and Vice Chief-of-Staff at the Garden Grove Hospital and Medical Center in Garden Grove, CA. True has a particular interest in Geriatrics and takes care of Hospice patients in their homes when she’s not in the Emergency Department.

 Between her educational background in environmental science and creative writing and her career as a technical writer, Katie has spent nearly 20 years experiencing and witnessing the powerful effects of combining the creative arts and science.
-As a ballroom dancer for the last eight years, she knows firsthand the mental, emotional and physical benefits of this art/sport.
+As a ballroom dancer, she knows firsthand the mental, emotional and physical benefits of this art/sport.
 Katie uses her writing and website skills to help Rx Ballroom Dance raise awareness of its program and build its community.

 Birgit has over 25 years of experience in technical editing and content writing.
 She previously served as editing department manager at an environmental consulting firm, and in 2016 she became an independent contractor for content writing and editing.
 Birgit witnessed the devastation of Alzheimer’s when her mother became ill in 2010.
 While her mom has since lost her battle with this disease, her love of music and dance had an enormous impact in lifting up her spirits and keeping her present with her family for longer than medical experts thought possible.
 Birgit started taking ballroom lessons in 2012 and appreciates the engagement of both her mind and body that comes with learning this beautiful artform.
 Also, after a challenging day, a ballroom lesson is just what the doctor ordered to clear her mind and end her day with joy.
 When the opportunity arose to write grants for Rx Ballroom Dance in August 2018, Birgit knew she had to be involved because she strongly believes in the positive effects ballroom dancing has on people suffering from neurodegenerative illnesses based on her personal family experience.